EliEladElrom/react-tutorials/README.md

 > “Change is the end result of all true learning.”

-If you mastering Angular, I invite you to checkout [angular-tutorials](https://github.com/EliEladElrom/angular-tutorials).
+If you want to master Angular, I invite you to checkout [angular-tutorials](https://github.com/EliEladElrom/angular-tutorials).

 If you can use help with your React project or have a burning question or an issue in your project that needs help with, I invite you to hire me as your [Coach](https://elielrom.com).
 My strategy is 100% results-oriented.
 If you want to sample how I work 1-on-1, let’s schedule a one-time deep dive [Consultation](https://elielrom.com/CoachingHourly).

-I also put a quick [survey](https://forms.gle/5Va5s9x6NhcWVdn28) to help understand your needs.
-I will be giving away a free report about the top React libraries you must learn in 2021 that can bust your productivity and improve your skills.

 List of projects included in this library: